Jim Kanicki: Legacy

 In 2012, the Cleveland Plain Dealer named Kanicki one of the Cleveland Browns' 100 best all-time players.

 Kanicki was fluent in Polish.
 During a game against the Green Bay Packers, quarterback Zeke Bratkowski gave instructions in Polish to teammate Bob Skoronski when they lined up for the play.
 Understanding what they said, Kanicki remarked in Polish, "'That's a smart call.'"
 Bratkowski then told the team to scratch the play, in English.

-Personal life
+Personal life and death

-Kanicki purchased the Arthur Louis Steel Company of Ashtabula, Ohio in 1985, and still maintains control of the business.
+Kanicki purchased the Arthur Louis Steel Company of Ashtabula, Ohio, in 1985 and maintained control of the business.
+He died in Pierpont, Ohio on April 14, 2026, at the age of 84.